kasp4770/Design_Patterns_Introduction/src/Command/README.md

 processing without any need for the queue to have knowledge of the actual implementation it is invoking.
-The command object that is enqueued implements its particular algorithm within the confines of the interface the queue is expecting.
+The command object that is enqueued implements its particular algorithm within the confines of the interface the queue is expecting..